 Drivers are often unable to assist you safely while at the same time carrying your bags.
-If that is the case, the driver will first assist you to your door then to return with your packages.
+If that is the case, drivers will first assist you to your door and then to return with your packages.

 A small, foldable cart is strongly recommended if you regularly travel with bags or packages.
-The driver can secure your cart without removing your items.
+The driver will secure your cart.